Anaconda (Python distribution): Conda

 Conda is an open source, cross-platform, language-agnostic package manager and environment management system that installs, runs, and updates packages and their dependencies.
-It was created for Python programs, but it can package and distribute software for any language (e.g., R), including multi-language projects.
+It was created for Python programs, but it can package and distribute software for any language, including multi-language projects.
 The Conda package and environment manager is included in all versions of Anaconda, Miniconda, and Anaconda Repository.

 Anaconda.org

 Anaconda Cloud is a package management service by Anaconda where users can find, access, store and share public and private notebooks, environments, and Conda and PyPI packages.
 Cloud hosts useful Python packages, notebooks and environments for a wide variety of applications.
 Users do not need to log in or to have a Cloud account, to search for public packages, download and install them.
 Users can build new Conda packages using Conda-build and then use the Anaconda Client CLI to upload packages to Anaconda.org.
 Notebooks users can be aided with writing and debugging code with Anaconda's AI Assistant.